-- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Metal Railings as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job. - 1.
+- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Pipe and Tube Railings as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job. - 1.
 The Work shall include, but shall not necessarily be limited to: - a.
 Steel pipe and tube railings

 - A. Product Data: For the following: - 1.
 Steel pipe for use as railings. - 2.
-Railing brackets. - 3.
 Grout, anchoring cement, and paint products. - B. Shop Drawings: Include plans, elevations, sections, details, and attachments to other work. - C. Delegated-Design Submittal: For railings, including analysis data signed and sealed by the licensed structural engineer responsible for their preparation.

-- A. Welding certificates. - B. Mill Certificates: Signed by manufacturers of stainless-steel products certifying that products furnished comply with requirements. - C. Paint Compatibility Certificates: From manufacturers of topcoats applied over shop primers certifying that shop primers are compatible with topcoats.
+- A. Welding certificates. - B. Mill Certificates: Signed by manufacturers of stainless-steel products certifying that products furnished comply with requirements.

-- A. Manufacturers Qualifications: All primary products specified in this section will be supplied by a single manufacturer with a minimum of ten years' experience. - B. Installer Qualifications: All products in this section are to be installed by a single installer with a minimum of five years demonstrated experience in installing products of the same type and scope as specified. - C. Welding Qualifications: Qualify procedures and personnel according to the following:

-1. AWS D1.1/D1.1M, "Structural Welding Code - Steel."
+- A. Manufacturers Qualifications: All primary products specified in this section will be supplied by a single manufacturer with a minimum of ten years' experience. - B. Installer Qualifications: All products in this section are to be installed by a single installer with a minimum of five years demonstrated experience in installing products of the same type and scope as specified. - C. Welding Qualifications: Qualify procedures and personnel according to the following: - 1.
+AWS D1.1/D1.1M, "Structural Welding Code Steel."